AhmedHosniFahmi/Security_notes/Notes/CPTS/Web/server-side/File Inclusion.md

 				echo -n "non_existing_directory/../../../etc/passwd/" && for i in {1..2048}; do echo -n "./"; done
 				```
 		2. **Null Bytes**
-			- PHP versions before 5.5 were vulnerable to `null byte injection`
+			- PHP versions before 5.5 were vulnerable to `null byte injection`, `%00` terminate strings.
-			- Adding a null byte (`%00`) at the end of the string would terminate the string and not consider anything after it.
 			- Sending `/etc/passwd%00` would be `/etc/passwd%00.php` but the path used would actually be `/etc/passwd`
 - **Filename Prefix**
 	- If the web app takes an input `file` and appends `lang_` to it, resulting in `lang_../../../etc/passwd` which will be invalid path.